davepeloso/notes-app/Filament-4-fixes.md

 http://notes.test/admin/notes/25/edit ### Why this works
+in Filament v4, the Grid component is in the namespace, not .
+Looking at your NoteResource file, I can see the correct import pattern.
+Let me fix your ProjectResource form schema: `Filament\Schemas\Components``Filament\Forms\Components`

 ### What I changed
 - Fixed the offending Relation Manager form and aligned it with v4.